-Medical negligence, also referred to as clinical negligence (and commonly known as medical malpractice in America), happens when a patient suffers an injury as the result of a doctor, or other professional, failing to provide a good standard of practice and care.
+Medical negligence is also referred to as clinical negligence (and is commonly known as medical malpractice in America).
+It happens when a patient suffers harm as the result of a doctor, or other professional, failing to provide a good standard of practice and care.

-With all medical treatment, the patient’s well-being needs to be the health carers’ primary concern and any treatment must be provided to an appropriate standard.
+In any treatment scenario, the patient’s well-being should be the health carers’ primary concern, and tests, treatment and advice must all be provided to an appropriate standard.

-If an injury occurs, a solicitor will need to determine whether it is the result of a doctor, or other healthcare practitioner, being in breach of their duty of care to the patient.
+If an injury, infection or illness occurs, a solicitor will need to determine whether it is the result of a doctor or other healthcare practitioner being in breach of their duty of care to the patient.
 At Bolt Burdon Kemp, we have a dedicated team of medical negligence solicitors to help you with your claim.

-Get in touch with our professional and caring clinical negligence solicitors now to discuss your claim, which will usually be funded on a ‘no win, no fee’ basis.
-Most cases do not even reach court.
+Get in touch with our professional and caring solicitors to discuss your claim, which will usually be funded on a ‘no win, no fee’ basis.

-If the medical expert says that in their opinion the original doctor was in breach of their duty of care, your solicitor will then work with you to prove that the injuries suffered are a direct consequence of the treatment provided.
+If the medical expert thinks the original healthcare professional was in breach of their duty of care, your solicitor will work with you to prove that the injury, illness or infection you experienced was a direct consequence of the treatment (or lack thereof) provided.

 How to make a medical negligence claim

-The procedure for investigating a clinical negligence claim is described in the Pre-Action Protocol for the Resolution of Clinical Disputes, an official procedure that medical negligence lawyers are expected to follow.
-You can read more about the protocol here.
+The procedure for investigating a medical negligence claim is described in the Pre-Action Protocol for the Resolution of Clinical Disputes, an official procedure that medical negligence lawyers are expected to follow.
+In short, the procedure is as follows:

-The patient will need to provide the solicitor with as much information as possible about the treatment received, along with any evidence for financial losses.
+- You will need to provide your solicitor with as much information as possible about the treatment received, along with any evidence for financial losses.

-With the patient’s written consent, the solicitor will then obtain copies of the medical records from the relevant healthcare provider.
+- With your written consent, your solicitor will then obtain copies of the medical records from the relevant healthcare provider.

-Claims for medical negligence should be made promptly, so if you suspect your injury is a result of a healthcare provider failing to provide you with suitable treatment, then you should speak to a clinical negligence solicitor sooner rather than later.
+Claims for medical negligence should be made promptly, as there are time limits for when you can bring a claim.
+If you suspect your injury is a result of a healthcare provider falling short of their duty of care, you should speak to a medical negligence solicitor sooner rather than later.

 In some cases, a formal apology for the negligent treatment will also be made.